State aid (European Union): Limitations of the EU State Aid

 However, due to the lack of specifications, definitions and in some cases clarifications, the WTO case is highly controversial and more of an exception than a rule.
 A solution to this would be a more thorough regime somewhat in line with that of the European Union.
 In that case, the prohibition of state subsidies would occur if the subsidies were anti-competitive and affected international trade.

 United Kingdom's Subsidy Control regime

-The EU–UK Trade and Cooperation Agreement of December 2020 requires the UK to introduce an alternative state subsidy system.
+The EU–UK Trade and Cooperation Agreement of December 2020 required the UK to introduce a system of subsidy regulation based upon similar principles to EU State aid law.